cassiozen/mithryn-ttrpg/players guide.md

 ### Step 1 - Name and heritage traits

-For your character, the real history of Mithryn is yet to be uncovered, but as a player, you can know that this is a land where differences were welcomed and celebrated.
+For your character, the real history of Mithryn is yet to be uncovered.
+As a player, you can know that this is a land where differences were welcomed and celebrated.
 Over generations, a tapestry of cultures, features, and traditions was woven so tightly that notions like “pure” bloodlines or rigid racial divisions are now meaningless.
 Love and marriage happen without regard to skin color, stature, or whether your ears are round or pointy, your feet are cloaked in hair, or your beard refuses to be tamed.

 If you were born here, your ancestry is shared — Your appearance may echo one heritage more than another, but your bloodline belongs to all.